Rasa Davidavičiūtė (Rasa Davidaviciute), Social and Political Philosopher

 “What is Cultural Heritage?”, Society for Applied Philosophy Annual Conference, University of Edinburgh (event cancelled due to Covid-19 pandemic).

-November 2019
+2019

 Comments on Susan Neiman’s talk “Justice and History”, The Royal Society of Edinburgh.